JoelAtDeluxe/linux-setup/README.md

 ## Running

-Simply run `ansible-playbook master-playbook.yml` to start the process
+Simply run `ansible-playbook master-playbook.yml --ask-become-pass` to start the process.
+Note: this will prompt for the sudo password